noiseprotocol/noise_spec/noise.md

    the case, since setting public keys to invalid values might cause predictable DH output.
 For example, a `Noise_NK_25519` initiator might send an invalid ephemeral public key to cause a known DH output of all zeros, despite not knowing the responder's static public key.
-If the parties want to authenticate with a shared secret, it must be passed in as a PSK.

  * **Channel binding**:  Depending on the DH functions, it might be possible for a malicious party to engage in multiple sessions that derive the same